How To Write An Email Marketing Sequence

 Use one of these emotions to convince people who are still undecided and have not purchased in the previous email.

-Let’s take again the example of the English course.
-We can use fear of failure as a powerful emotion.
+Let’s take the example of the English course again.
+We could use the fear of failure as an emotional trigger:

-“Studying for an important exam is always hard.
-You’re afraid you won’t get it and thousands of failure scenes pass through your brain.
-I’ll never make it, I’m terrible at languages, I don’t have the willpower… These negative thoughts actually come from the fear of leaving your comfort zone.
-But only by leaving your comfort zone will you be able to get that job you really want or study at that university you so much wish.”
+“Studying for an important exam is always difficult.
+You’re afraid you won’t pass, and thousands of scenes of failure run through your mind.
+I’ll never make it, I’m terrible at languages, I don’t have the willpower… These negative thoughts come from the fear of leaving your comfort zone.
+But it is only by stepping out of your comfort zone that you will be able to get the job you want or study at the university you so desperately want.

 Use one or more of these emotions to convince the reader.

-There are sequences that include an email with a webinar and another one with a percentage discount as a last resort if the previous emails have not worked out.
+Some email sequences include a webinar email and a percentage discount email as a last resort if the previous emails didn’t work.

-If you decide to send these two emails, let’s call them “desperate” 😊, do it, but in a slightly more spaced way so that your audience doesn’t directly unsubscribe because they think you’re a pain in the ass.
+If you decide to send these two emails (I call them “desperate”), then do so, but with a bit of a gap between them, so that your prospects don’t unsubscribe immediately because they think you’re a pain in the ass.

-I personally don’t like these two emails in this first sequence, as I said they seem desperate calls.
+I don’t like these two emails in this first sequence, as I said they look like desperate calls.

 But there are cases where it works.
 It’s up to you.

-Have you guessed now which email have I included that other people don’t include?
+Have you guessed which emails I’ve included that others haven’t?

-People want to sell me something so fast that they don’t stop to think about what I want.
+People want to sell so fast that they don’t stop to think about what prospects actually want.

-I don’t care what that company needs to make in terms of income, what I want is to have the certainty that my life will improve if I buy that product.
+People don’t care what your company needs to make in terms of income, what they want is to have the certainty that their lives will improve if they buy your product.

-These type of funnels are designed for expensive products since people think twice when it comes to paying a certain amount.
+The type of funnel we’ve just seen is designed for expensive products since people think twice when it comes to paying a certain amount.

-Online courses, software or workshops for example, this type of products usually start at 100€.
+Online courses, SaaS or workshops, for example, these types of products usually start at 100€.

-Then there are other types of sequences, the ones I prefer and what I call “a more serious relationship”, since they are not just a flirt.
+Then there are other types of sequences, the ones I prefer and call “a more serious relationship”, because they’re not just a flirt.

-The most lasting relationships are always those that start well and grow little by little.
+The most lasting relationships are always the ones that start with respect and grow little by little.

-For these type of sequences, there is not a defined number of emails that you need to send until you can introduce your product or service, it can be 6, 8, 15 or more.
+For these types of sequences, there’s no set number of emails you need to send before you can introduce your product or service, it can be 6, 8, 15 or more.

-Let’s see how these types of sequences differ from sales funnels.
+Let’s see how this type of sequence differs from the other sales funnels.

 Email sequence for a long-lasting relationship

-For these type of sequences you need to have a blog with a lot of valuable information for the type of audience that may be interested in what you offer.
+For this type of sequence, you need to create content with lots of valuable information for the type of audience that might be interested in what you have to offer.

-But let’s see first how you get subscribers in the first place.
+But first, let’s look at how to get subscribers in the first place.

 Lead Magnet

-So you have to think of something more valuable than just a single blog post.
+So you need to come up with something more valuable than just a single blog post.

-It can be a guide or a free mini-course by email with the best tips to learn English faster.
-It can also be a webinar if you like this format.
+It could be a guide or a free mini-course by email with the best tips on how to learn English faster.

-If this free content called Lead Magnet is very good, your potential customer will provide you with their email address in order to download it.
+If this free content, called a lead magnet, is very good, your potential customer will give you their email address to download it.

 Email sequence with blog posts